 I am a Graduate Teaching Assistant for Qualitative Research Methods of the MSc in Global Governance and Diplomacy at the Department of International Development.
 I have also acted as a tutor for PPE undergraduate students for the International Relations, International Security and Politics of Russia and the Former Soviet Union papers.

 Moreover, I strongly believe in scholars' social responsibility to make their expertise more accessible for a wider audience and ideally, to put it to concrete use.
 In this vein, I publish in Swiss newspapers and have been interviewed by swissinfo.ch and France24.
 I also decided to become an active member of the Lewisham Branch of the Women's Equality Party in 2016 and have since canvassed in local and national elections and recently became its data & campaigns manager.
-Thanks to my previous experience as a journalist in three Swiss newspapers, has furthermore allowed me to pitch articles that are related to Eastern Europe and gender equality to the Neue Zürcher Zeitung and the Wochenzeitung.
+Thanks to my previous experience as a journalist in three Swiss newspapers I have furthermore successfully pitched articles related to Eastern Europe and gender equality to the Neue Zürcher Zeitung and the Wochenzeitung.
 Finally, I participated in an outreach event organised by St. Johns College in order to encourage Year 10 students to choose Politics as a subject.

 Ernst-Mach worldwide scholarship (2019)

 Vivian Green student assistant fund for fieldwork in Serbia (2016)